eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity-hub-modules.md

 - exchanges protocol messages with the Issuer, e.g. in response to a credential-offer

 `VerifiableCredentialManager`: it can be configured whether credentials are auto-renewed (default is `true`).
 Once a renewal is triggered , it moves into the `REISSUE_REQUESTING` state.
-Generally, renewals can be triggered by three events:
+Generally, renewals can be triggered by three
+events:

 1. an incoming credential offer
 2. the state machine detects a nearing expiry (if auto-renewal is active)
 3. a manual action via the Identity API

-## DID Module
+## DID Module (`:core:identity-hub-did`)

-Contains the `DidResourceManager`.
+Contains the `DidDocumentService` implementation.
 Its job is to

 - create/read/update(/delete) DID resources in the `DidResourceStore`
 - publish/overwrite DID documents using the publishers